gr4n173/gr4n173.github.io/README.md

-# gr4n173.github.io
+ gr4n173.github.io

-# Here I will be posting every things that I learn during the path of Infosec.
+## This is my personal blog repo.
+Here I will be posting every things that I learn during the path of Infosec.